dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 ## link-self-contained

-On targets that support it this flag controls whether the linker will use libraries and objects shipped with Rust instead or those in the system.
+On targets that support it this flag controls whether the linker will use libraries and objects shipped with Dust instead or those in the system.
 It takes one of the following values:

-* no value: rustc will use heuristic to disable self-contained mode if system has necessary tools.
+* no value: dustc will use heuristic to disable self-contained mode if system has necessary tools.
-* `y`, `yes`, `on`: use only libraries/objects shipped with Rust.
+* `y`, `yes`, `on`: use only libraries/objects shipped with Dust.
-* `n`, `no`, or `off`: rely on the user or the linker to provide non-Rust libraries/objects.
+* `n`, `no`, or `off`: rely on the user or the linker to provide non-Dust libraries/objects.

 This allows overriding cases when detection fails or user wants to use shipped libraries.

 ## linker

-This flag controls which linker `rustc` invokes to link your code.
+This flag controls which linker `dustc` invokes to link your code.
 It takes a path to the linker executable.
 If this flag is not specified, the linker will be inferred based on the target.
 See also the [linker-flavor](#linker-flavor) flag for another way to specify the linker.

 ## linker-flavor

-This flag controls the linker flavor used by `rustc`.
+This flag controls the linker flavor used by `dustc`.
 If a linker is given with the [`-C linker` flag](#linker), then the linker flavor is inferred from the value provided.
 If no linker is given then the linker flavor is used to determine the linker to use.
-Every `rustc` target defaults to some linker flavor.
+Every `dustc` target defaults to some linker flavor.
 Valid options are:

 * `em`: use [Emscripten `emcc`](https://emscripten.org/docs/tools_reference/emcc.html).